-Scrub Volume: scrubs and how to schedule them are described in more detail in Scrubs (page 141).
-This button allows you to manually initiate a scrub.
-Since a scrub is I/O intensive and can negatively impact performance, you should not initiate one while the system is busy.
+Scrub Volume: scrubs and scheduling them are described in more detail in Scrubs (page 144).
+This button allows manually initiating a scrub.
+Scrubs are I/O intensive and can negatively impact performance.
+Avoid initiating a scrub when the system is busy.

 A Cancel button is provided to cancel a scrub.
-If a scrub is cancelled, the next scrub will start over from the beginning, not where the cancelled scrub left off.
-To view the current status of a running scrub or the statistics from the last completed scrub, click the Volume Status button.
+When a scrub is cancelled, it is abandoned.
+The next scrub to run starts from the beginning, not where the cancelled scrub left off.

+The status of a running scrub or the statistics from the last completed scrub can be seen by clicking the Volume Status button.

 Volume Status: as shown in the example in Figure 8.13, this screen shows the device name and status of each disk in the ZFS pool as well as any read, write, or checksum errors.
 It also indicates the status of the latest ZFS scrub.
-Clicking the entry for a device causes buttons to appear to edit the device's options (shown in Figure 8.14), offline or online the device, or replace the device (as described in Replacing a Failed Drive (page 127)).
+Clicking the entry for a device causes buttons to appear to edit the device's options (shown in Figure 8.14), offline or online the device, or replace the device (as described in Replacing a Failed Drive (page 129)).

-Upgrade: used to upgrade the pool to the latest ZFS features, as described in Upgrading a ZFS Pool (page 23).
-This button will not appear if the pool is running the latest versions of feature flags.
+Upgrade: used to upgrade the pool to the latest ZFS features, as described in Upgrading a ZFS Pool (page 24).
+This button does not appear if the pool is running the latest version of feature flags.